New York City Subway: Miss Subways

 From 1941 to 1976, the Board of Transportation/New York City Transit Authority sponsored the "Miss Subways" publicity campaign.
 In the musical On the Town, the character Miss Turnstiles is based on the Miss Subways campaign.
 The campaign was resurrected in 2004, for one year, as "Ms. Subways".
 It was part of the 100th anniversary celebrations.
 The monthly campaign, which included the winners' photos and biographical blurbs on placards in subway cars, featured such winners as Mona Freeman and prominent New York City restaurateur Ellen Goodman.
 The winner of this contest was Caroline Sanchez-Bernat, an actress from Morningside Heights.

 Subway Series

 Subway Series is a term applied to any series of baseball games between New York City teams, as opposing teams can travel to compete merely by using the subway system.
 Subway Series is a term long used in New York, going back to series between the Brooklyn Dodgers or New York Giants and the New York Yankees in the 1940s and 1950s.
 Today, the term is used to describe the rivalry between the Yankees and the New York Mets.
-During the 2000 World Series, cars on the 4 train (which stopped at Yankee Stadium) were painted with Yankee colors, while cars on the 7 train (which stopped at Shea Stadium) had Mets colors.
+During the 2000 World Series, cars on the 4 train (which stopped at Yankee Stadium) were painted with Yankees colors, while cars on the 7 train (which stopped at Shea Stadium) had Mets colors.